 The impact of globalization in the 1990s on the food industry has helped the economy in terms of establishing business ventures with many food chains with non-Indian and fusion influences, including cafes.
 However, this also posed a huge competition to the existing local and regional establishments forcing diversification and innovation.
 This huge surge in the previous decade paved way for more quick service restaurants, affordable fine dining with a rise in cuisines that catered to niche consumers.
-Although serving alcohol is permitted only at licensed establishments, it is customary for establishments to display them to the public.

 A booming food industry has also attracted foreign direct investments to the country.
 With the advent of online food services, startups like Swiggy and Zomato had the highest investment value from Tencent, China and Samsung Ventures, Korea.
 Such entrepreneurial ventures backed by international interests is bound to intensify the competition and choice in this industry over coming years.
 With the outbreak of the coronavirus (COVID-19) and subsequent lockdown, it came as no surprise that operational consequences weighed down heaviest on hospitality and restaurants around the world.
 The silver lining is the already growing online food service market.
 In India, this meant a greater rate of adoption for cashless payments in addition to outsourcing deliveries from food services.
 In fact, the success of Swiggy and Zomato - now household names can be seen in their expansion to include delivery of groceries, alcohol, and medicines.